How To Respond To Employee Complaints

-Many business owners aren’t quite sure what to do when a complaint is filed against them.
+Many business owners aren’t quite sure what to do when a complaint is filed by an employee against them.
 A swift and decisive resolution can limit potential damage, prevent future complaints and minimize interruption of daily operations.

-At the San Diego Law Offices of Marc Mandelblatt, we have more than 30 years of experience advising employers on how best to respond to employee complaints ranging from wage and hour violations to wrongful termination.
+At the Law Offices of Marc Mandelblatt in San Diego, we have more than 40 years of experience advising employers on how best to respond to employee complaints ranging from wage and hour violations to wrongful termination.

 If an employee filed a complaint against your company, contact us today at 866-346-4297 for a free phone consultation about available employment defenses.

 What Is Required After A Complaint Is Filed?

 The way you respond to a complaint about discrimination, retaliation, wrongful termination or any other personnel issue can have enormous repercussions.
 An informed, decisive, fair response may prevent an employee grievance from becoming a lawsuit.
 If that is not possible, the proper response can limit potential damages.
 Your response could even be the basis for a strong defense should the claim come to trial.

 Employment complaints can come to your attention in one of several ways: